kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1 -  Describe/Sprint 3 - Digital Service Tech Bootcamp.md

 2. **Risk Management**: Mishandling private data could lead to security breaches, legal penalties, and loss of public trust.
 3. **Contract Integrity**: Some procurement data may contain sensitive vendor information.
 Protecting this data ensures fair competition and integrity of the procurement process.

-For example, If your office is collecting contractor tax IDs or employee background checks, that data must be stored and shared securely to prevent unauthorized access.
+For example, if your office is collecting contractor tax IDs or employee background checks, that data must be stored and shared securely to prevent unauthorized access.

 ### What Contracting Officers Should Keep in Mind: